 Need help transitioning from School into adult life?

-Aspect has released a world-first website for young people with autism and their families.
+Aspect has released a world-first website for young people on the autism spectrum and their families.

 Called 'Launchpad', the free online resource has been created to support teenagers and young people, aged 16 and over.
 It covers the major topics they need to know about as they transition from school to adult life including study, work, health, social life, learning to drive, independent living and self-advocacy.